REST issues response with issue count limit and offset

 <?xml version="1.0" encoding="UTF-8"?><issues type="array" limit="25" total_count="50" offset="0">......

-#11 Updated by Alex Last almost 7 years ago
+#11 Updated by Alex Last about 7 years ago

 I had to read the trunk code to find out that "offset" and "limit" parameters must be used instead of "page" and "per_page".